-Warriors For Peace will be producing a stage production of Shakespeare’s Julius Caesar.
+Warriors For Peace Theatre is currently producing of Shakespeare’s Julius Caesar.
 Our exciting production will be in a modern war setting with gender bending roles and a diverse cast comprised of military veterans and civilians.
 Directed by Ann Noble.

 There are three reasons we are embarking on this project:

 1. A Collaboration of Military Veterans and Civilians

 Julius Caesar, one of Shakespeare’s most revered works, is partly a story about war.
 Our country has been fighting wars for fifteen consecutive years now.
 We are casting this stage production partly with military veterans - actors who have experienced combat in our current conflicts.
 I don’t think this has been done with this play.
 Our actors will bring a certain depth and understanding of the challenges and affects to the human psyche of those who have experienced the horrors of war.
 Our production will be a collaboration of veterans and civilians.
 This partnership fits into our mission of using art to heal and bring people together.
 Working with civilians is a critical component to the reintegration of our returning veterans into civilian society after returning from military service